 At least two performance improvement projects meeting Michigan QAPIP standards and BBA standards will be conducted per each two-year CMS Michigan waiver period by the LRE.
 One of the two projects conducted will be a project that is mandated by MDHHS and will be reviewed and evaluated by HSAG for compliance with requirements.

-A Performance Improvement Project (PIPs) can be recommended by LRE staff, ROATs, Workgroup, and/or member CMHSPs by submitting the "LRE Plan Do Study Act (PDSA) Worksheet". (see Appendix D).
+A Performance Improvement Project (PIPs) can be recommended by LRE staff, ROATs, Workgroup, and/or member CMHSPs by submitting the "LRE Plan Do Study Act (PDSA) Worksheet". (see Appendix C).
 For Performance Improvement Plans required by the state, recommendations would be submitted through the Operations Committee.
 All identified PIPs will be reported through the QI ROAT, to the Operations Committee and Consumer Advisory Panel.

-B. Practice Guidelines
+B. Clinical Practice Guidelines

-The LRE supports the use of clinical practice guidelines in service provision.
+The LRE supports the use of Clinical Practice Guidelines (CPGs) in service provision.
+CPGs are available to assist practitioners and members in making decisions about appropriate health care for specific clinical circumstances.
 The guidelines recommended for implementation are based upon State and National guidelines, when available, and are modified to fit LRE practice patterns.
-The current practice guidelines for the LRE are referenced in the LRE Policy #5.9: Practice Guidelines.

 Monitoring of established LRE guidelines is included as part of the Quality Management CMHSP Site Review.